 In Asia, our China team delivered a cross-stitch interest course in He-Ping local school.
 The objective was to teach young students how to do cross-stitch handiwork and both basic and advanced courses were delivered to 65 students.

 Our colleagues in Glasgow, UK, continued to volunteer at a local primary school helping a group of children with reading and grammar.
 The children were chosen based on need; some of them had virtually no reading skills.
 Although this was a challenge for the volunteers, we saw a big improvement in some of the children’s literacy by the end of the school year.

-In South America, as part of the Coats Solidaria programme in Brazil the team delivered a crochet and origami course to employees and members of the local community including 100 children from a local school.
-The team also hosted a careers day for 24 web design and computer maintenance students from the Vida Jovem non-governmental organisation which provides further education to young people.
+In South America, as part of the Coats Solidaria program in Brazil, the team delivered a crochet and origami course to employees and members of the local community including 100 children from a local school.
+The team also hosted a careers day for 24 web design and computer maintenance students from the Vida Jovem non-governmental organization which provides further education to young people.

 Responding to local needs